Ed Schiebel

 The verdict is, yes, React's virtual DOM can mostly keep up.
 The game plays pretty well.

 By now, I bet you're curious.
 You can play it right here.
 Game play is dead simple, and there are a zillion things I could do to make it more interesting as a game, but that wasn't the point.
-(Though every weekend the dog gets me up a good 2-3 hours before my wife, so I bet there will be some tinkering going on.)

 A solution to the Roman Numerals Agile Kata, built as part of a job interview.
 Try it here.